|

 Irt in West Cumbria.

-Now in the 21st century parts of the River Ehen valley are being turned
+Now in the 21st century parts of the River Ehen valley have been turned

 into a Site of Special Scientific Interest (SSSI).

-The new SSSI status is to help protect the unique freshwater mussel, which
+The new SSSI status is to help protect the freshwater mussels from an

 It is illegal to kill or damage the freshwater mussels.
 The even rarer